innahunchenko/live-tracker/LiveTracker.UI/README.md

 ## About

-LiveTracker.UI is the frontend of the LiveTracker project.
+LiveTracker.UI is the frontend of the live-tracker project.
-It shows a map with a moving car marker based on real-time coordinates from the backend via SignalR.
+It shows a map with a moving marker based on real-time coordinates from the backend.

 ## Run Frontend